kinode-dao/kinode-book/src/chess_app/chat.md

     };
     let mut board = Board::from_fen(&game.board).unwrap();
     if !board.apply_uci_move(move_str) {
-        // TODO surface illegal move to player or something here return http::send_response(http::StatusCode::BAD_REQUEST, None, vec![]);
+        // reader note: can surface illegal move to player or something here return http::send_response(http::StatusCode::BAD_REQUEST, None, vec![]);
     }
     // send the move to the other player